bhattlab/AWIGen2Microbiome/workflows/README.md

 to run mOTUs, for example.
 The `params.yml` file should hold some explanation for each of the parameters.

-### Indexing the human reference genome
+### Indexing the host reference genome

-You will need a human reference genome on your file system so that you can remove all reads matching to the human genome from your sample, since we are interested in the bacteria, not the human genome.
-Since we map with the `bwa` algorithm, you will need to index the human genome before being able to use the workflow.
+You will need a host reference genome on your file system so that you can remove all reads matching to the host genome from your sample, since we are interested in the bacteria, not the host genome.
+We map reads to the host genome with the `bwa` algorithm, so you will need to index the host genome before being able to use the workflow.

-We will download the genome from
-[UCSC Genome Browser website](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/):
+You can download for example the human reference genome from the [UCSC Genome Browser website](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/):
 ```bash
 cd <your-reference-genome-location>